THE XMM-NEWTON ABC GUIDE, STREAMLINED

 The Hera Interface

 After logging into Web Hera, the interface will launch in your web browser.
-The interface and some useful information about it is shown in Figure 1.
+The interface when first called is shown in Figure 1.
 There are three different sections or windows.
 The User Account Window, Tool Parameter Window, and Command Window may be resized relative to each other by clicking and dragging their horizontal borders.
-A window containing a list of available tools may be generated on the left hand side of the interface by clicking on "Tool List".
+A window containing a list of available tools may be generated on the left hand side of the Tool Parameter Window by clicking on "Tool List".
 Tools are grouped by subheadings of Ftools and mission-specificity.

 Files may be uploaded to your Hera account, but directories cannot.

 It is likely that the first thing you will want to do is uncompress the data in your ODF directory.
 To unzip a file, highlight it, hover over the file icon, and select the unzip option.
 Note that multiple files can be selected at once by highlighting with the shift key (for a continuous block of files) and the control key (for particular files).